Stanley FATMAX Garden Hose: Product Review

 So did the anti-kink technology work?
 Well, not quite…

-The PolyFusion material made a big difference, no doubt.
+The PolyFusion material made a difference, no doubt.
 But I have yet to find a hose that doesn’t kink at some point.
 And my testing confirmed this for the Stanley FATMAX professional-grade, 5/8” water hose.
-It kinked far less than traditional hose materials, but it did kink.
+It kinked a little less than vinyl, plastic, or thinner rubber hoses, but it did kink.
+The warmer the weather (and, therefore, the more pliable the hose) and the more corners or obstacles I dragged the hose around, the worse the kinking became.

 However, to be fair, Stanley doesn’t say in their marketing materials that the FATMAX hose is “kink-free”.
-Their packaging claims that, “The AntiKink technology used in this hose makes kinking almost impossible”.
-And that’s what I found… When properly used as instructed the hose lived up to its claim, but when used as you normally would (just unroll and drag it to wherever you need it), it kinked, although not quite as badly as other hose materials.
+Their packaging claims that “The AntiKink technology used in this hose makes kinking almost impossible”.
+And that’s what I found… When properly used as instructed the hose lived up to its claim, but when used as you normally would (just unroll and drag it to wherever you need it), it kinked.
+But let’s be realistic here – are you going to stop to twist and uncoil the hose every time you need to water the petunias?
+I know I’m not …

 Issues When Used With a Hose Reel or Connected to a Spigot